Why is getting enough protein important for people with cancer?

 Conclusion

 For cancer patients, protein is indispensable.
-It supports muscle mass, aids in tissue repair, bolsters the immune system, helps manage treatment side effects, and improves overall quality of life.
+It supports muscle mass, aids in tissue repair, supports immune system and improves overall quality of life.

 Ensuring adequate protein intake should be a key component of a comprehensive care plan for individuals battling cancer.